Professor John Constantelos

 I developed and have taught a variety of comparative politics, international relations, and research methods courses for the political science department, and also have served as the department chair and international relations program coordinator.
-My research focuses on the domestic politics of international integration, particularly in North America and the European Union.
-I have written several articles on the "multi-level lobbying" strategies of business associations in Canada, the U.S., France, and Italy.
+My research focuses on the domestic politics of European and international integration.
+This work includes projects on global public opinion and on interest group strategies in Canada, the U.S., France, and Italy.
 My interest in Italy began as a graduate student at the Johns Hopkins Bologna Center.
 Later, I was a visiting fellow at the EU's European University Institute in Florence, and a Fulbright scholar in Genoa.
 I helped develop the department's faculty exchange with the University of Perugia, and have visited Grand Rapids' beautiful sister city several times.
 I also enjoy visiting Greece, where I have family in the Peloponnese and Chios.
 Before starting my academic career, I was an international economist for a management consulting firm, and a manager for two international development agencies, CRS in Senegal, and ACCION in Boston.